 #3: In support of Digital Sobriety (DS) it is important to also provide service users the option to trade-off some quality of experience in order to achieve a more positive impact for the environment.
 It is unreasonable and destructive to give the impression that one can always do what is really needed to make an impact without making any compromises/concessions.
 Giving service providers and users the option to choose trade-off operating points is necessary to enable everyone to play their part in this global effort.

-#4: While there are good industry and company efforts to tackle the climate crisis, there are also many events and efforts that corporations use to green wash their work.
-This is not only distracting to finding solutions, it can give the wrong impression that we are doing everything we can, and that we are on track to solve the climate emergency (which is quite the opposite of the United Nations Panel’s assessment).
-Finding truly technically robust green solutions will also become very important to our industry as regulatory bodies, such as the United States Securities and Exchange Commission (U.S. SEC), are currently considering rules that would require corporations to include their impact on the climate in their earnings reports and disclosures [5].
+#4: Given the variety and depth of the additional issues to be investigated, a Study Item could be useful.
+Before formally kicking off this work, SA4 wants to do more research to understand whether our work can potentially move the needle on solving the climate emergency.
+We sincerely want to solve the issues and do not want to enable green washing which is not only distracting to finding true solutions, it can give the wrong impression that all the world is doing everything it can, and that we are on track to solve the climate emergency (which is quite the opposite of the United Nations Panel’s assessment).
+Finding truly impactful green solutions will also become very important to our industry as regulatory bodies, such as the United States Securities and Exchange Commission (U.S. SEC), are currently considering rules that would require corporations to include their impact on the climate in their earnings reports and disclosures [5].

-SA4 Work/Study Items

-While 3GPP SA4 work is often guided by metrics and KPIs related to power-savings, implementation constraints, and aspects related to general efficiency for media services, SA4 currently does not have any Rel-18 work items focusing on energy-efficiency or the climate emergency.
-We will continue to study what can be done with existing specifications and design future ones with such design considerations in mind.
-We will then update SA5 and 3GPP as needed.

 2 Actions

 To 3GPP SA5, 3GPP TSGs SA, RAN, CT

+ACTION: 3GPP SA4 asks SA5 to:

+Note SA4’s reply that there is currently no work on energy efficiency.

+Consider SA4’s suggestion that the work on Energy Efficiency also includes measurement and evaluation of UE performance.

-ACTION: 3GPP SA4 asks SA5 and SA, RAN, and CT to consider the suggestions described above and repeated below:
+ACTION: 3GPP SA4 asks SA, RAN, and CT to note the SA4 wider considerations on energy efficiency and climate emergency and provide any feedback, input, or support if there is interest.

-Modify the 3GPP Work Item Description and Specification templates to include a clause on “Impact on Climate” that would identify and collect relevant information.

-Clarify or expand the 3GPP/SA5 Rel-18 work item to focus on:

-What can be done now with options/settings in the implementation and deployments of already existing specifications.

-What more we can do in Rel-18.

-Extending this work to a broader and perpetual Work Item (in every release from Rel-18 forward) focused on encouraging all the 3GPP WGs to develop Work/Study Items to address the climate emergency and tracking these features.

-Not give the impression that we can achieve the necessary and substantially greener operation without sacrificing other KPI’s, including Quality of Experience.
-To provide truly effective solutions, networks and devices should be equipped with technologies that enable operating points that can trade-off QoE and other KPIs for energy efficiency and other green objectives.

-Make it clear that all of this work is not about green washing 3GPP and the industry’s efforts but a sincere attempt to tackle the climate emergency.

 3 Dates of next TSG SA WG 4 meetings

 SA4#125 21 – 25, August, 2023 Gothenburg, Sweden